Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Proof of Theorem .

 Third \eqref{term3_III} obeys the follow sequence of inequalities,

 In the first equality above, note the numerator of the first fraction cancels with the denominator of the second fraction.
 In first inequality above, we note that $(\log(b) - \log(a) )/(b-a) \leq 1$ for $b,a\geq 1$.
-The third inequality and final inequality are identical to the bounds given in \eqref{term3-done}.
+The second inequality we apply \eqref{logbd}, and, in final inequality, we note that $p_{\star} \geq \frac{1}{N}$.

 Applying bounds \eqref{term1-done_III}, \eqref{term2-done_III} and \eqref{term3-done_III} to \eqref{term1_III}, \eqref{term2_III} and \eqref{term3_III} gives that

 Thus for $\epsilon \in (0,1)$ there exists an $\hat x$ such that for all $x(t) \geq \hat x$ we have that